6.4. Inverters: principle of operation and parameters

 The process of conversion of the DC current into AC current is based on the phenomenon of electromagnetic induction.
 Electromagnetic induction is the generation of electric potential difference in a conductor when it is exposed to a varying magnetic field.
 For example, if you place a coil (spool of wire) near a rotating magnet, electric current will be induced in the coil (Figure 11.3).

 Next, if we consider a system with two coils (Figure 11.4) and pass DC current through one of them (primary coil), that coil with DC current can act analogously to the magnet (since electric current produces a magnetic field).
 If the direction of the current is reversed frequently (e.g., via a switch device), the alternating magnetic field will induce AC current in the secondary coil.

 The simple two-cycle scheme shown in Figure 11.4 produces a square wave AC signal.
 This is the simplest case, and if the inverter performs only this step, it is a square-wave inverter.
 This type of output is not very efficient and can be even detrimental to some loads.
 So, the square wave can be modified further using more sophisticated inverters to produce a modified square wave or sine wave (Dunlop, 2010).

-To produce a modified square wave output, such as one shown in the center of Figure 11.2, low frequency waveform control can be used in the inverter.
+To produce a modified square wave output, such as the one shown in the center of Figure 11.2, low frequency waveform control can be used in the inverter.
 This feature allows adjusting the duration of the alternating square pulses.
 Also, transformers are used here to vary the output voltage.
-Combination of pulses of different length and voltage results in multi-stepped modified square wave, which closely matches the sine wave shape.
+Combination of pulses of different length and voltage results in a multi-stepped modified square wave, which closely matches the sine wave shape.
 The low frequency inverters typically operate at ~60 Hz frequency.

 To produce a sine wave output, high-frequency inverters are used.
 These inverters use the pulse-width modification method: switching currents at high frequency, and for variable periods of time.
 For example, very narrow (short) pulses simulate a low voltage situation, and wide (long pulses) simulate high voltage.
 Also, this method allows spacing the pulses to be varied: spacing narrow pulses farther apart models low voltage (Figure 11.5).